 Consider a classical particle inside a box.
 Its kinetic energy is E and the corresponding velocity is $v_E = \sqrt{2E/m}$.
 The shape of the box is externally controlled.
 The control parameter is denoted by x.
 We assume that x has units of length, such that $V = |\dot{x}|$ is the typical wall velocity.
-Obviously different parts of the wall may have different velocities.
-In case of the "piston model" only one piece of wall is moving (either inward or outward).
+Obviously, different parts of the wall may have different velocities.
+In case of the "piston model," only one piece of the wall is moving (either inward or outward).
 However, we are not interested in the trivial conservative work which is being done, but only in the irreversible work.
-Therefore, rather than analyzing an actual "piston model" configuration, it is wiser to consider a volume preserving deformation.
-In such case the conservative work is zero, and the major issue is the irreversible effect which is explained below.
+Therefore, rather than analyzing an actual piston model configuration, it is wiser to consider a volume preserving deformation.
+In such a case, the conservative work is zero, and the major issue is the irreversible effect that is explained below.

-As a results of the collisions of the particle with the deforming walls, there is a stochastic-like diffusion in energy space.
-The explanation is as follows: Each time that the particle collides with the moving wall it either gains or looses energy.
-To simplify the presentation let us assume head-on collisions.
-The change in energy is $\pm 2mv_EV$ depending on whether the wall is moving inward or outward at the point of the collision.
-For volume preserving deformation the ergodic average over δE gives zero.
-Thus we have random-walk in energy space where the steps are $\pm 2mv_EV$.
+As a result of the collisions of the particle with the deforming walls, there is a stochasticlike diffusion in energy space.
+The explanation is as follows: Each time that the particle collides with the moving wall, it either gains or loses energy.
+To simplify the presentation, let us assume head-on collisions.
+The change in energy is $\pm 2mv_E V$ depending on whether the wall is moving inward or outward at the point of the collision.
+For volume preserving deformation, the ergodic average over δE gives zero.
+Thus, we have random walk in energy space where the steps are $\pm 2mv_E V$.
 This leads to diffusion in energy space.
-As explained in [12] this diffusion is biased (the diffusion is stronger for larger E).
+As explained in Ref.
+[16], this diffusion is biased (the diffusion is stronger for larger E).
 This leads, in the long run, to a systematic (irreversible) increase of the average energy.
-For a more detailed presentation that takes the box geometry into account see [21].
+For a more detailed presentation that takes the box geometry into account, see Ref.
+[18].

 Do we have a corresponding (semiclassical) picture in the quantum-mechanical case?
-Again we remind the reader that we assume a volume preserving deformation.
-This implies that the energy levels of the system do not have a collective "upward" or downward" change as a result of the deformation.
+Again, we remind the reader that we assume a volume preserving deformation.
+This implies that the energy levels of the system do not have a collective upward or downward change as a result of the deformation.
 The physics in which we are interested is related to the transitions between different levels.
-The question that we ask is whether these transitions are "classical-like".
+The question that we ask is whether these transitions are "classical-like."

-Let us assume that we start with an eigenstate whose energy is E. Semiclassically it is as if we start with a microcanonical preparation.
-If the dynamics is of classical nature, then we expect that after a short time some of the probability will make a transition $E \mapsto E'$ such that $|E'-E| \sim 2mv_EV$.
-Naturally such description is meaningful only if the energy scale $2mv_EV$ is much larger than the mean level spacing.
-This leads for 1D-box to the condition
+Let us assume that we start with an eigenstate whose energy is E. Semiclassically, it is as if we start with a microcanonical preparation.
+If the dynamics is of classical nature, then we expect that after a short time, some of the probability will make a transition $E \mapsto E'$ such that $|E' - E| \sim 2mv_E V$.
+Naturally, such description is meaningful only if the energy scale $2mv_E V$ is much larger than the mean-level spacing.
+This leads for 1D box to the condition

-$$V > \hbar/mL \tag{1}$$
+$$V > \hbar/mL.$$ (1)

-In the general case (eg 2D box), having $2mv_EV$ much larger than the mean level spacing is not a sufficient condition for getting semiclassical behavior.
-Still, non-trivial analysis [22] reveals that the condition for getting semiclassical spreading in the general case is the same as in the 1D case, namely given by Eq.(1).
+In the general case (e.g., 2D box), having $2mv_EV$ much larger than the mean-level spacing is not a sufficient condition for getting semiclassical behavior.
+Still, nontrivial analysis [19] reveals that the condition for getting semiclassical spreading in the general case is the same as in the 1D case, namely, given by Eq.
+(1).

-The above Eq.(1) is a necessary condition for having semiclassical transitions.
-In order to actually witness semiclassical transitions it is also necessary to have a time period much larger compared with the ballistic time $(A/V \gg L/v_E)$, and to have an amplitude that is much larger compared with De-Broglie wavelength $(A \gg \hbar/(mv_E))$.
-These additional conditions can be satisfied only in the semiclassical regime which is defined by Eq.(1), else they are not compatible.
+The above Eq.
+(1) is a necessary condition for having semiclassical transitions.
+In order to actually witness semiclassical transitions, it is also necessary to have a time period much larger compared with the ballistic time $(A/V \gg L/v_E)$, and to have an amplitude that is much larger compared with the de Broglie wavelength $[A \gg \hbar/(mv_E)]$.
+These additional conditions can be satisfied only in the semiclassical regime, which is defined by Eq.
+(1), else they are not compatible.